 New York OSHA Training Information

-The state of New York Occupational health and safety plan augments or supercedes the Federal OSHA program.
+The New York state occupational health and safety plan supersedes the Federal OSHA program.

 The State of New York OSHA applies to government employees, while Federal OSHA applies to Private industry employees.